 The numbers are skewed compared to the country as a whole, but Oxford and Cambridge are big universities with all kinds of people, from every different background.
-Student-led societies can be a great way to meet people with the same interests as you or who share your cultural background - everything exists: sports, student newspapers, the legendary ‘Footlights’ comedy troupe, cultural societies like the Afro-Caribbean Society, the Islamic Society, or the Polish Society, groups for playing chess or go, for going punting or kayaking… you name it (or start it!).
+Student-led societies can be a great way to meet people with the same interests as you or who share your cultural background - everything exists: sports, student newspapers, (at Cambridge) the legendary ‘Footlights’ comedy troupe, cultural societies like the Women in Physics Society, the Jewish Society, or the Latvian Society, groups for playing chess or go, for going punting or kayaking… you name it (or start it!).
 And yes, there are a lot of smart students, but geniuses are still pretty rare.
 Just remember that if the university offers you a place, it means you deserve to be there as much as any other student.

 Both Oxford and Cambridge are aware of the pressures that young people can face during their studies.
 There are numerous support systems in place within individual colleges and the overall universities which help students pastorally, financially and academically.
 Oxford and Cambridge have the lowest dropout rate of any universities in the UK.

 The typical stereotype of an Oxbridge student is someone who spends all their time locked away in their room studying.
 The workload at Oxford and Cambridge is of course demanding, but you definitely don’t need to worry that you’ll miss out on the social aspect of the university experience.